avmoore000/DeepSample/README.md

 - Make a powerpoint deck explaining the process for use in presentations
 - Start rough draft of paper for project
 - Enable plotter across all algorithms.
-- Update the dev manual to reflect changes in codebase.